If you want to try a good Francesinha here are the Best Restaurants in Porto to do that.

 Address: Rua de Santa Catarina, 1147, Trindade, Porto

 Brasão is pretty similar to Yuko since they are runned by the same owners.
-Yet the francesinha has a slightly different taste and mystic in both places so I decided to put it in this list as well.
+Yet the francesinha has a slightly different taste and mystic in both places so I decided to include in this list as well.

 The best advantage of Brasão it’s the location.
 It has two restaurants in Porto’s downtown, one near Aliados and other near the Coliseu making easier to reach.
 Its cozy and rustic design, amazing attendance and of course, delicious food have earned its place among the citizens and tourists making it a pretty requested restaurant.
 So make sure to schedule a table.